w3c/wai-website/pages/design-develop/tutorials/images/complex.md

 This approach provides a text link next to the image that refers to a separate web page or a section of the same web page that contains the long description.
 The link text needs to clarify the destination, and associate it with the image.

-This approach makes the information available to other programs, such as web browsers and search engines.

 {::nomarkdown}
 {% include box.html type="start" title="Code" class="example" %}
 {:/}